-A standard Plackett-Burman construction of a n = 28 observations design matrix uses permutations of three $9 \times 9$ matrices for 27 rows supplemented by a row of only minus signs.
+A standard Plackett-Burman construction of an n = 28 observations design matrix uses permutations of three 9×9 matrices for 27 rows supplemented by a row of only minus signs.
 Clearly the table in [2] does not have a row of minus signs.
 The first clue to understanding Williams is that for quantitative factors Box & Draper conventionally let the higher value correspond to the + level.
 Williams [1], however, did not use the signs in this way.
 There are some inconsistencies in the levels themselves in [1], and in the ordering of the factors, but if we simply change level notations for six factors in the table from [2] so that the last row contains only minus signs, it turns out that we almost see the standard construction.
 The differences are only as follows:

-- The $27 \times 27$ part of the full design matrix is (essentially-see below) the transpose of the matrix devised by Plackett and Burman, but one is obtained from the other by reversing the order of both rows and columns, and that makes an insignificant difference.
+- The 27×27 part of the full design matrix is (essentially-see below) the transpose of the matrix devised by Plackett and Burman.
+However, for this matrix the transpose can be obtained by reversing the order of both rows and columns, and that makes an insignificant difference.
 If Williams were fully aware of this, or just lucky, is unclear from his paper. - The sign column for factor 13 does not match the construction, whereas for factor 16 it does.
 A design-matching column 13 and the given column 16 actually yield the effects calculated by Williams, to a typical degree of precision (which is not very high in [1]).
 This strongly indicates that column 13 was misprinted in [1], whereas column 16 is right.
 The version given in the Appendix is corrected in this way.